Keyboard shortcuts

 Mark/check extension

 This extension uses the same notation as the corresponding nonterminal extension.
-It might be described along the following lines:
+It might be described on the Grammars page along the following lines:

-An attempt to match a parsing expression marked with ² fails unless the characters it consumes are the same as the characters consumed by the previous match of an expression marked as ¹.
+A parsing expression marked with ² matches the characters consumed by the most recent match of the same expression marked as ¹.

 A formalisation of this extension in the style used in the appendix on PEGs is sketched below.